lumagnin/Alfa/Grass_classification_workflow.md

 |...|...|...|...|
 |regionOBIA |0.025 |3 |1.0872001515196168|

-each line its an ranked parameter and can be used calling the maps "segs_regionOBIA_rank1" [see it](https://github.com/dcstlln/Alfa/blob/RGrass/PaletaUrbanaRASTER),"segs_regionOBIA_rank2",..
+Each line its an ranked parameter and can be used calling the maps "segs_regionOBIA_rank1" [see it](https://github.com/dcstlln/Alfa/blob/RGrass/PaletaUrbanaRASTER),"segs_regionOBIA_rank2",..

 Converting rank1 to vector for visualization and making stistics for segments
 ```